Yasmin @ Aloha Social

-Your Guide To Using Instagram's 4 Video Formats (in a coconut shell!)
+Your Guide To Using Instagram's Video Formats

 When it comes to marketing your business, it is so easy to get swept away on a tidal wave of different tools, platforms and content formats.
 But with a surge in the consumption of video, it’s important that brands harness its power to engage with audiences and share their story in a creative and captivating way.
-Here is your pocket guide to using Instagram's four video formats!
+Here is your pocket guide to using Instagram's video formats!

 Reels is Instagram’s take on TikTok’s short and fun video clips to grab attention.
 They are a lot of fun to make and a reel-y engaging (sorry, couldn't help myself) way to introduce yourself, share what you do or promote your products!